ceoas-coldex/MGR-instrumentation/README.md

 ## Data Management

+### Data Savings
 Each day the main script is run, it creates two CSV files: by default, these are named "YYYY-MM-DD.csv" and "YYYY-MM-DD_notes.csv".
 Sensor data gets saved to the first file and user-logged notes get saved to the second.

-If you want to take multiple, distinct sets of data each day, the suffix of both files can be modified by the *data_saving.yaml* configuration file.
+If you want to take multiple, distinct sets of data each day, the **suffix** of both files can be modified by the *data_saving.yaml* configuration file.
 The first time the main script is run after changing the suffix, it will create a new data file with the name "YYYY-MM-DDsuffix.csv".

 Data is, by default, saved to the "data" directory of this package.
 You can also use the *data_saving.yaml* configuration file to customize this location.

+### Timestamps

 ## Logs